Italian Senate lifts immunity of defiant Salvini over migrant boat

 Salvini, the head of Italy’s League party who was serving as interior minister at the time, could eventually face up to 15 years in jail if found guilty at the end of Italy’s tortuous legal process.
 Conviction could also bar him from political office, dashing his ambitions to lead a future government.

-Aware that the vote in the upper house Senate looked certain to go against him, Salvini sought to make political capital out of the case, saying he was ready to face prosecution.
+Aware that the vote in the upper house Senate looked certain to go against him, Salvini sought to make political capital out of the case, saying he had only been defending national interests.

 “I have chosen against my own interests ... to go to court and rely on the impartiality of the judiciary,” said Salvini.